 You still have incredible displays on these older Samsung phones, but once you see Android at 90 frames per second or higher (120fps in the case of the S21/Plus), it’s hard to go back to 60.
 The difference is very noticeable and it’s for the better.

 Samsung stuck with a triple camera setup on the S21 and S21 Plus — which is basically the same as the Galaxy Note 20’s — though there have been improvements to the telephoto lens.
 It now sports 3x optical zoom versus the 2x on the S10 and S10 Plus, while Samsung’s Space Zoom feature can result in 30x photos on the newer phones.
 It’s rather impressive.

-All of these phones feature ultrawide lenses to get those dramatic shots, especially for nature scenes.
-The big differences will likely come down to software-powered camera features, like the crazy Space Zoom feature that can net you 30x zoom photos, or the Super Steady mode that uses AI to keep your video steady.
-Samsung might port some of these backward to the S10 series sometime down the road.
-For now, if smartphone photography is important to you and you’re loyal to Samsung, this is an upgrade to get.
+All of these Samsung phones feature ultrawide lenses to get those dramatic shots, especially for nature scenes.
+The big differences come down to software-powered camera features on the newer models, like the crazy Space Zoom feature that can net you 30x zoom photos, or the Super Steady mode that uses AI to keep your video steady.

-For the front cameras, all four phones have a 10MP sensor, though the Galaxy S10 Plus adds an additional 8MP one alongside.
-If the selfie game is important to you, you won’t be disappointed with the S21 and S21 Plus, though the differences in photo quality versus the S10 and S10 Plus may not be readily apparent to most people, especially after being posted to social media.
+For the front cameras, all four phones have a 10MP sensor, though the Galaxy S10 Plus adds an additional 8MP shooter alongside.
+If the selfie game is important to you, you won’t be disappointed with the S21 and S21 Plus, though the differences in photo quality versus the S10 and S10 Plus may not be readily apparent to most people.

 Galaxy S21 vs. Galaxy S10: Performance